ElectionDataAnalysis/electiondata/CONTRIBUTING.md

-# Contributing to electiondata development

-The goal of this guide is to help you get up and contributing to electiondata as quickly as possible.
-The guide is divided into two main pieces:

-1. Filing a bug report or feature request in an issue.
-1. Suggesting a change via a pull request.

 Please note that electiondata is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

+# Contributing to electiondata development

-## Issues
+## Report a Problem

+To report a problem, [file an issue on GitHub](https://github.com/ElectionDataAnalysis/electiondata/issues).
 When filing an issue, the most important thing is to include a minimal reproducible example so that we can quickly verify the problem, and then figure out how to fix it.
 Please include